wangwenx190/framelesshelper/README.md

 # FramelessHelper 2.x

+## Join with us :triangular_flag_on_post:

+You can join our <a href="https://discord.gg/Rc6r9J3uZw">Discord Channel</a> to communicate with us.
+You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!

 ## Highlights compared to 2.1 (TODO list)

 - Common: Added cross-platform customizable system menu for both Qt Widgets and Qt Quick.
 Also supports both light and dark theme.